The Office of Community Service and Religious Life challenges students to Reflect, Lead, Connect, and Serve through these main program areas:

 Ready to get involved?
 Complete the Community Service Interest Survey and turn in to the Community Service Office in order to be matched up with your best fit of community service project.

 In reflection each year, a Year In Review is sent to all our community partners showcasing that the office did the previous year.
-To learn more about previous actitivies and growth in the office, see the Year In Review 2011-2012.
+To learn more about previous activities and growth in the office, see the Year in Review 2013-2014.

 To see an overview of all community service programs listed above in a brochure, see Community Service